Toronto, ON M5A 1S9

 |$160k - $200k||0|

-This charity report is an update that is being reviewed by Free the Children.
+This charity report is an update that has been sent to WE Charity.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending December